By Fransisco Msonge (MD), 2023

 They are those who ask questions and quote these verses (1 Cor.
 14:6, 9, 16, 23) to support ecstatic utterances.
 Nevertheless, all these elements can be understood in the context of the misuse of foreign languages in the church at Corinth.
 Instead of using their gift of tongues for missionary purposes, they used it to glorify themselves.

-What happened at Corinth is what we call modern glossolalia.
-They spoke unmeaning gibberish, which they called the unknown tongue, which is unknown not only to the speaker but also not understood by both the speaker and listeners.
-Paul`s great concern was for the church to be uplifted or edified.
-When people come in speaking a foreign language and there is no one there to interpret, no one is helped.
-Paul exalts prophecy higher than tongues because people can understand prophecy in their own language.
+What happened at Corinth is what we would call modern glossolalia.
+Just as so-called Christians do today, they spoke meaningless gibberish, which they called the “unknown tongue”—a tongue that was not only unknown to the speaker but also not understood by the listeners.
+Paul’s great concern was for the church to be uplifted or edified.
+When people spoke in a foreign language and there was no one to interpret, no one was helped.
+Paul valued prophecy above tongues because people could understand prophecy in their own language.

 There were those in Corinth who wanted everyone to see that they had the gift of a foreign language.
 They would come to church and start speaking in unknown languages that no one understood.
 No one was blessed or edified by the gift because there was no one there to interpret the language.
 Paul tells those in Corinth who are speaking in unknown languages that their communication is like throwing words to the wind.